Monika205/chest-xray-pneumonia-detection-ai/README.md

 ---

-*© 2025 Monika | Developed as part of the Akoode Technology AI Research Initiative.*
+*© 2025 Monika | Developed as part of the Team computers.*

 ```